 Androgen insensitivity syndrome arises from loss-of-function mutations in the coding sequence of the androgen receptors (AR).
-This X-linked genetic mutation of the androgen receptor gene results in dysfunction of androgen receptors and hormone resistance.
+This X-linked genetic mutation of the androgen receptor gene results in the dysfunction of androgen receptors and hormone resistance.
 These mutations lead to a loss in virilization or infertility in 46XY males in individuals with functional testes and adequate testosterone production.
 CAIS and PAIS encompass variability in phenotypic expression; however, both these conditions have similar genetic, endocrine, and pathophysiologic mechanisms.

 The Office of Rare Diseases (ORD) of the National Institutes of Health (NIH) classifies androgen insensitivity syndrome and its subtypes as “rare disease” which signifies that it affects less than 200000 people in the US population.
 The prevalence of 46XY phenotypic females is low, which limits the data about the age and clinical presentation at diagnosis for AIS.
 As per a nationwide study in Denmark, all known females with 46XY karyotype females since 1960 were analyzed via medical record evaluation and found to have a prevalence of 6.4 per 100000 live-born females.
-Prevalence of AIS was found to be 4.1 per 100000 live-born females.
+The prevalence of AIS was found to be 4.1 per 100000 live-born females.
 The prevalence of CAIS proven via molecular diagnosis is estimated to range from 1 in 20400 to 1 in 99100 genetic males.

 Androgen insensitivity syndrome is the result of profound resistance of the androgen receptor towards the action of androgen.
-Various studies done in women established the androgen receptor (AR) dysfunction with no detectable androgen receptor binding leading to resistance to virilization effect of the exogenous androgen.
-The androgen receptor nuclear receptor contains a hormone binding domain and an N-terminal region used for transactivation, and most mutations cause androgen receptor dysfunction to localize specifically in the hormone-binding domain.
+Various studies done in women established the androgen receptor (AR) dysfunction with no detectable androgen receptor binding leading to resistance to the virilization effect of the exogenous androgen.
+The androgen receptor nuclear receptor contains a hormone-binding domain and an N-terminal region used for transactivation, and most mutations cause androgen receptor dysfunction to localize specifically in the hormone-binding domain.

 Androgen insensitivity syndrome may subclassify in the form of following clinical entities: complete androgen insensitivity syndrome (CAIS), partial androgen insensitivity syndrome (PAIS), mild androgen insensitivity syndrome (MAIS).